-The majority of Episode Two sees Jurai not trying to correct this misconception so he can come across as “cool.”
-The humor is derived from seeing the usually stern Mirei acting so goofy due to being in love.
+The majority of Episode Two sees Jurai not trying to correct a misconception so he can come across as “cool.”
+The humor in the episode is derived from seeing the usually stern Mirei acting so goofy due to being in love.
 There’s also a humorous scene right at the beginning in the Literary Club room when Jurai is asking the girls to come up with superhero nicknames.
 The humor comes from Jurai’s reactions to the names that the girls come up with, since so few truly fall into the “cool superhero” category.
 While this scene served as the setup for Mirei coming into the club room, I personally thought that this particular gag had overstayed its welcome.
 It would’ve been stronger if it had been a little shorter.

 It seems that for the most part, When Supernatural Battles Became Commonplace is focusing on having characters fall into certain character types instead of developed personalities.
 However, at the end of the episode, we did get to see Jurai have a serious conversation with Tomoyo as he mulls over what happened in this episode.
 This was the most serious I’ve seen him up to this point, so I hope that this is a sign that maybe the writers will allow these characters to start to grow out of the character types that they currently are.